simplworld/simpl.world.website/_docs/tutorials/multi-player/modelservice.md

 ```

-In your `game` app module, create a file called `games.py` with the following content:
+In your `game` app module, create a file called `games.py` that defines a `DivPeriod` Scope subclass with a `submit_decision` RPC method.
+The method validates the `operand` argument and returns and error message if a `Divisor` player submits a zero.
+Otherwise, the model is run if both players in a world have submitted a decision for this period:

 ```python
 import asyncio